Controlling egress traffic

 - Any requests to the open internet are blocked.

-- Requests being executed from within the space can successfully be sent to the open internet, our brokered services, and other internal routes you have created in your organization.
+- Requests being executed from within the space can successfully be sent to the open internet and other internal routes you have created in your organization.

 - Applications can make requests to third party APIs.

 - Any requests to our brokered services except for S3 will be blocked.

 Applications connecting to their own S3 buckets (not brokered) that reside in AWS Govcloud West will need to use an alternate endpoint for s3:

 for more details on using alternate endpoints with S3 see Accessing buckets and S3 access points from S3 interface endpoints

 When you push your application to cloud.gov, the staging process may require outbound connections to the public internet to fetch dependencies and software modules.
 As such, during the staging process, your app will run under the

 public-egress until it is staged and ready to run.
 Once this process is complete, your app will run under the ASGs that have been applied, either by default or by modifications that have been made to your space.